 Market Drivers & Limiters for each chapter segment

 Section on recent mergers & acquisitions

 Insufflators are used for pumping carbon dioxide in to the abdominal cavity to create a pneumoperitoneum in preparation for laparoscopic surgery.
 The pumping of the gas creates sufficient space within the abdominal cavity for insertion and manipulation of laparoscopic devices with an adequate optical field.
-Suction-irrigation pumps are used to regulate fluids during the operation.
 Upon completion of the surgery, closure devices are used to close vessels and other internal wounds to enhance hemostasis.
-Some procedures such as tubal ligation and certain bariatric procedures can involve the implantation of specialized devices designed specifically for an intended procedure.
-Specialized laparoscopic devices such as gastric bands and female sterilization implants are analyzed separately.
+Procedures that involve specialized laparoscopic devices such as gastric bands are analyzed separately.

 3. Country Profiles 3.1 Introduction 126.96.36.199 Population 188.8.131.52 Median Age 184.108.40.206 GDP Per Capita 220.127.116.11 Price Index 3.2 Germany 3.3 France 3.4 United Kingdom 3.5 Italy 3.6 Spain 3.7 Benelux 3.8 Scandinavia 3.9 Austria 3.10 Switzerland 3.11 Portugal